Who Dares To Rent A Dress Now? Coronavirus Upends The Sharing Economy

 For some sharing companies, the pandemic may even create opportunities for more business.

 The app Turo lets users rent other people's cars.
-Alexis Jordan is now using it to commute from her Washington, D.C. home to her job at Suburban Hospital in Bethesda, Maryland — a trip that she took by bus before the pandemic.
+Alexis Jordan is using it to commute from her Washington, D.C., home to her job at Suburban Hospital in Bethesda, Maryland — a trip that she took by bus before the pandemic.

 Jordan said she does not feel comfortable on public transportation right now.